Visiting Painswick, Queen Of the Cotswolds

 - Location: 3 New Street, Painswick

-According to folklore, only 99 yew trees can grow on the grounds.
-If a 100th tree is planted, it’s believed the devil will remove it.
-However, the 100th tree was planted for the millennium, and at last count, over 100 yews still grow in the churchyard.
+According to local folklore, only 99 yew trees can grow on the church grounds; if a 100th is planted, the devil will remove it.
+Despite this myth, a 100th tree was planted to mark the new millennium, and recent counts suggest there are now well over 100 trees.

 Painswick Stocks